Brie Cheese vs Havarti Cheese

 Milk Type and Treatment

 Brie Cheese is made with cow milk that is typically raw or pasteurized.
-Information on the milk type and treatment for Havarti Cheese is not available.
+Havarti Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture